surgocode/Utility-IncludeCombinator/README.md

 # include-combinator

-Inspired by Adminer (adminer.org), an attempt a combining multiple includes into one file.
+Combindes multiple includes, files and remote links into one file.

+- Inspired a bit by Adminer (adminer.org)
+- Kind of a simpler-to-use, more flexible Composer in PHP
+- Helpful for building via DRY (do not repeat yourself) and atomic principles

 ## Initial version